List of roads in Metro Manila: Route classification

+Additional classifications are unclassified roads, road not yet given official classification, and private roads, roads that are maintained by private entities and may have access restrictions.

 Numbered routes

 Circumferential and radial roads

 The first road numbering system in the Philippines was adapted in 1940 by the administration of President Manuel Quezon, and was very much similar to U.S. Highway numbering system.
 Portions of it are 70 roads labeled Highway 1 to Highway 60.
 Some parts of the numbering system are Admiral Dewey Boulevard (Highway 1), Calle Manila (Highway 50) and 19 de Junio (Highway 54).

 In 1945, the Metropolitan Thoroughfare Plan was submitted by Quezon City planners Louis Croft and Antonio Kayanan which proposed the laying of 10 radial roads, which purposes in conveying traffic in and out of the city of Manila to the surrounding cities and provinces, and the completion of six Circumferential Roads, that will act as beltways of the city, forming altogether a web-like arterial road system.
 The Department of Public Works and Highways (DPWH) is the government agency that deals with these projects.

 The road numbering for radial roads are R-1 up to R-10.
 The radial roads never intersect one another and they do not intersect circumferential roads twice; hence they continue straight routes leading out from the city of Manila to the provinces.
 The numbering is arranged in a counter-clockwise pattern, wherein the southernmost is R-1 and the northernmost is R-10.
 Circumferential roads are numbered C-1 to C-6, the innermost beltway is C-1, while the outermost is C-6.